Tampa Drug Trafficking Lawyer

 To prove Trafficking, the Government must first prove that you had either actual or constructive possession of the drug.
 To prove constructive possession the Government must show that you had knowledge that the drug was there, knowledge that the substance there was a drug and the ability to have "dominion and control" over the drug.
 What that means is that simply being around or near the drug when it was discovered does not mean that you possessed it.
 Often times when a person makes no admission in relation to the drug that was found or invokes their Miranda rights the Government cannot prove that you "possessed" the drug.

-Violation of Fifth Amendment (Client was not read his Miranda Rights):
+3) Violation of Fifth Amendment - Miranda Rights

 If you were arrested or detained by law enforcement, prior to them questioning you they were required to read you "your rights".
 If an officer failed to advise you of your Miranda Rights prior to questioning or threatened or coerced you into answering a question or consenting to a search it is possible to get that search or your statements thrown out.